peichman-umd/grove/docs/VocabularyModelTimestamps.md

 ## Deletion

-The `Term` and `Property` records are "soft deleted", in that when a user request their removal, the records remain in the database with a field indicating the timestamp of the deletion.
+The `Term` and `Property` records are "soft deleted", in that when a user requests their removal, the records remain in the database with a field indicating the timestamp of the deletion.

 This was done to more easily support the implemention of the "updated" method